mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

 The workspace that provides the scale for stitching output can be chosen by specifying the desired index through :literal:`IndexOfReference` property.
+The reference workspace will not be scaled, and the other workspaces will be scaled to match the reference.

 Workflow
 --------